zuozhenggh/learning-library/oci-library/developer-adoption/labs/functions-load-file-into-adw-python/prerequisites/prereq.md

 1. Click **Create Dynamic Group**.
 1. For name, enter `functions-dynamic-group`.
 1. For description, enter `Group with all functions in a compartment`.
 1. To select the functions that belong to the dynamic group, [write matching rules](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm#Writing).
-Write the following matching rule that includes all functions within a compartment you created your application in:
+Write the following matching rule that includes all functions within a compartment you created your application in.
+This will be valid for new or previous functions created on this compartment:

     ```shell
     <copy>